Diverticular disease: Diverticulitis

 Uncomplicated diverticulitis is generally treated conservatively with bowel rest and no antibiotics given recent studies have shown that antibiotics are likely not necessary.
 Complicated diverticulitis is treated with antibiotics and may require surgical interventions such as abscess drainage or fistula repair.
 Pain is managed with antispasmodics or acetaminophen, rather than NSAIDs (ibuprofen, aspirin, etc.).

 Antibiotics should be used selectively in most cases of uncomplicated diverticulitis.
 However, antibiotic use is strongly advised in immunocompromised patients.

 Colonoscopy is recommended 6–8 weeks after an episode of complicated diverticulitis or a first-ever episode of diverticulitis.
 The purpose of the procedure is to confirm diagnosis of diverticular disease and rule out other conditions like cancer.
 Elective segmental colectomy can be considered in selective group of patients to reduce risk of recurrent diverticulitis.
 However, the procedure does not completely eliminate the risk of recurrence.

 Symptomatic uncomplicated diverticular disease

-Currently there is no supported effective treatment for SUDD.
-Anti-inflammatory agent mesalamine and non-absorbable antibiotic rifaximin might improve symptoms and prevent acute diverticulitis.
-Probiotics could also be used to reduce symptoms but there is currently insufficient supporting evidence.
+Bowel drugs mesalazine and rifaximin may improve symptoms and prevent recurrence.
+There is insufficient evidence for recommending probiotics.

 Segmental colitis associated with diverticulosis

 SCAD is a benign and self-limited condition that resolves on its own.
-In ongoing or recurrent cases, medical treatments with antibiotics, mesalamine, and corticosteroids might be required.
+In ongoing or recurrent cases, medical treatments with antibiotics, mesalazine, and corticosteroids might be required.